saeedalig/DevOps-Project/Server-Setup-For-Pipeline/README.md

 ### SonarQube integration with Jenkins
 **Step 1.
 Generate a Token in SonarQube Server:**
+- ->Open SonarQube server -> Go to Administration
+- -> click on Security
+- -> Users
-Open SonarQube server - Go to Administration -> click on Security -> Users -> Click on Tokens -> Generate token with some name -> Copy the token.
+- -> Click on Tokens
+- -> Generate token with some name
+- -> Copy the token.
 It will be used in Jenkins for Sonar authentication.
 ![Alt text](images/sonar-1.png)
 ![Alt text](images/sonar-2.png)